-The two others places families might consider are Boone Hall and Charleston Tea Plantation.
-Charleston Tea Plantation offers a short video-guided factory tour and a trolley tour to see the tea plantation.
+The two others places families might consider are Boone Hall and Charleston Tea Garden.
+Charleston Tea Garden offers a short video-guided factory tour and a trolley tour to see the tea plantation.
 Boone Hall Plantation has gardens, a tractor tour, outdoor Gullah theater talks, and a seasonal butterfly pavilion.

 Best Working Plantation

-To see a working plantation near Charleston, we recommend visiting either the Charleston Tea Plantation or Boone Hall Plantation.
+To see a working plantation near Charleston, we recommend visiting either the Charleston Tea Garden or Boone Hall Plantation.

-Charleston Tea Plantation is a real working plantation outside Charleston.
+Charleston Tea Garden is a real working tea plantation outside Charleston.
 It doesn’t have the history of the other plantations, but it’s interesting to see how a real tea farm operates.
 The trolley tour takes you around the fields and you get to see how tea is grown, picked, processed, and brewed.
-It’s also the only commercial tea plantation in America!
+It’s also the only large commercial tea plantation in America!

 Boone Hall is one of the oldest continuously working farms in the country, and has been producing crops for over 300 years.
 They no longer commercially grow indigo or cotton, but they raise a number of fruits and vegetables including strawberries, tomatoes, pumpkins, and asparagus.